 - The Power of Friendship: Lampshaded.
 In response to parents complaining about the grotesque violence of the Fatality finishing moves, the second and third installments added a finishing move called Friendship, which would allow you to win the match without killing the opponent, along with showing an animation of your character doing something sickeningly friendly.
 Although one has to consider that Scorpion, Classic Sub-Zero, Reptile's and Ermac's UMK3 Friendships weren't very nice, since the opponent runs off scared by the jack-in-the-box (especially since Scorpion has a skull in the box) and in Ermac's case, turns the poor guy into a bunny wabbit."Friendship! ...Friendship?!
 AGAIN?"

 - Promoted to Playable: Series-wide, Jade, who went from a secret CPU-only challenger in Mortal Kombat II to starting character in UMK3.
+Also, Goro and Kintaro in the CD-based versions of Trilogy.
 Within the MK3 engine, we have:

 - Vanilla to Ultimate: Smoke.